100 Fun Things to Do in Chicago

 Horseshoe Casino| ©David Beasley

-Gambling and gambling are attractive to people from all over the world, so if you are in Chicago, you must visit the Horseshoe Hammond Casino.
-This casino is located next to Lake Michigan, in Casino Center Dr Hammond.
+Gambling and games of chance are attractive to people from all over the world, so if you're in Chicago, you should visit the Horseshoe Hammond Casino.
+This casino is located next to Lake Michigan, on Casino Center Dr Hammond.

 This casino is part of Caesars Entertainment, one of the best casino companies in the United States.
-In addition, inside there are several options such as table games and slots.
-Also, you can enjoy a restaurant for you to eat or drink if you wish.
+Inside, there are various options such as table games and slot machines.
+You can also enjoy a restaurant where you can eat or drink if you wish.

 97. Walk through the Pullman National Monument